- How to open an Excel document and retain the leading zeros

 Note: To use the unit cost column as market cost, copy the unit cost into a different column and change the header name to MKTCOST.

-IMPORTANT: Blank columns will not be processed.
-The ID / Value pairs must exist and be setup in Point of Sale prior to running the importer.
+Important: Blank columns will not be processed.
+The ID / Value pairs must exist and be set up in Paladin prior to running the importer.
 Many columns only hold the reference ID to its corresponding value.
 For example, if supplier 55 is ACME, then the value of SUPPLIER_NUMBER1 would have a value of 55, and not the name of ACME.

 How to save a document as a tab delimited file using Excel